djeada/Statistics-Notes/notes/time_series/dynamic_regression.md

 8. Recheck residuals and parameter stability.
 9. Backtest the entire predictor-plus-target procedure.
 10. Report coefficient interpretation separately from forecasting performance.

-### Visual companions

-The figures are placed with the modeling decisions they support: residual dynamics beside ARMA errors, distributed lags beside delayed effects, predictor availability beside forecast information, and the multivariate figures beside the distinction between external predictors and jointly endogenous systems.